mendix/docs/content/apm/reference-guide/rg-2/long-running-actions.md

  ![](attachments/long-running-actions.png)

-If the long running action finishes before the dialog is shown the dialog will show an empty grid.
+If the long-running action finishes before the pop-up window is shown, the pop-up window will show an empty grid.